 A customer may complain verbally or in writing, including face-to-face, by phone, letter or email.
 Your first consideration is whether the complaint should be dealt with at stage 1 (frontline response) or stage 2 (investigation).

-Stage 1: Frontline response Stage 2: Investigation Always try to respond quickly, wherever Investigate where: we can The customer is dissatisfied with the frontline response or refuses to engage with attempts to handle the complaint at stage 1 It is clear that the complaint requires investigation from the outset Record the complaint and notify any staff complained about Record the complaint and notify any staff complained about Acknowledge the complaint within three working days Contact the complainant to agree: Points of complaint Outcome sought Manage expectations (where required) (these can be confirmed in the acknowledgement where the complaint is straightforward) Respond to the complaint within five Respond to the complaint as soon as working days unless there are exceptional circumstances possible, but within 20 working days unless there is a clear reason for extending the timescate Is the customer satisfied?
-Communicate the decision, normally in You must always tell the customer how writing to escalate to stage 2 Signpost the customer to SPSO and advise of time limits (Yes) Record outcome and learning, and close complaint.
-Record outcome and learning, and close complaint
+Stage 1: Frontline response Always try to respond quickly, wherever we can Stage 2: Investigation Investigate where: The customer is dissatisfied with the frontline response or refuses to engage with attempts to handle the complaint at stage 1 It is clear that the complaint requires investigation from the outset Record the complaint and notify any staff complained about Record the complaint and notify any staff complained about Acknowledge the complaint within three working days Contact the complainant to agree: • Points of complaint • Outcome sought • Manage expectations (where required) Respond to the complaint within five (these can be confirmed in the acknowledgement where the complaint is straightforward) Respond to the complaint as soon as working days unless there are exceptional circumstances possible, but within 20 working days unless there is a clear reason for extending the timescale Is the customer satisfied?
+Communicate the decision, normally in writing You must always tell the customer how to escalate to stage 2 Signpost the customer to SPSO and advise of time limits (Yes) Record outcome and learning, and close complaint. ↓ (No) -&gt; to stage 2 Record outcome and learning, and close complaint Follow up on agreed actions flowing from the complaint Share any learning points